 Dordogne Hotels Annie Loves

 Now, on to hotels we DO recommend, especially if you’re on a honeymoon or romantic getaway.
 Château La Fleunie in Condat-sur-Vézère was a lovely find.
 It is an honest to goodness château in the Dordogne!
 Yours for the night for as low as around 100€ per night.
+Prices climb in the busy season, but this is an amazing value for the level of service you get in this chateau!

 Here’s a gotcha: some of the hotel is air-conditioned, the rest is not.
 The twin room we booked in the chateau proper was not.
 Because it is an actual chateau dating back from the XII century, we hoped the thick walls would keep us cool, and they did, but only to a point.
 If you’re going between May and October, be prepared and book one of the air conditioned rooms.